fawda123/NeuralNetTools/cran-comments.md

 ## Resubmission
 This is a version update to 1.5.0.
+I have also changed all the URLs in the README files to the canonical form for CRAN:

 ## Test environments
 * local Windows 10 install, R 3.3.2